carloartieri/8bit_raspi_pixel_art_display/README.md

 - Added *Ghosts n' Goblins* animation routine with Armored Arthur and the Red Arremer sprites and two stage backgrounds.
 - Added standard bike sprite to the *Excitebike* animation routine and adjusted sprite animation speed.
+- Added additional background to the *Kirby's Adventure* animation routine and adjusted sprite animation speed.

 **2018.08.28**